MicrosoftDocs/azure-docs/articles/cosmos-db/sql-query-execution.md

 For more .NET samples with queries, see the [Azure Cosmos DB .NET samples](https://github.com/Azure/azure-cosmosdb-dotnet) in GitHub.

-### <a id="JavaScriptServerSideApi"></a>JavaScript server-side API
+## JavaScript server-side API

-Cosmos DB provides a programming model for executing JavaScript based application logic directly on containers, using stored procedures and triggers.
+Azure Cosmos DB provides a programming model for executing JavaScript based application logic directly on containers, using stored procedures and triggers.
 The JavaScript logic registered at the container level can then issue database operations on the items of the given container, wrapped in ambient ACID transactions.

 The following example shows how to use `queryDocuments` in the JavaScript server API to make queries from inside stored procedures and triggers: